As of 31 August 2024 we are no longer on the DX exchange service.

 A. As you own the home jointly, you both have a legal right to stay there.
 If your husband’s behaviour is putting you and/or the children at serious risk of physical or emotional harm then you may have grounds to apply for an occupation order.
 You may also be advised to apply for a non-molestation order at the same time.
 An occupation order is a court order that would temporarily exclude your husband from the family home.
 You may be advised to apply for this without giving notice of the application to your husband to ensure yours and the children’s safety.

-If you would like to discuss any issues arising from domestic abuse or harassment, please contact our family law team on 01293 596947 to arrange a fixed fee appointment for £100 plus VAT (£120).
+If you would like to discuss any issues, please contact our Family Law Team on 01293 596947 to discuss your options.

 Click here if you wish to contact us or request a return call